tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/1-projection.md

 ## Constraints

 - You <b>must</b> refactor the `CardComponent` and `ListItemComponent`.
 - The `NgFor` directive must be declared and remain inside the `CardComponent`.
-You might be tempted to move it to the `CardComponent` but avoid doing so.
+You might be tempted to move it to the `ListItemComponent` but avoid doing so.
 - `CardComponent` should not contain any `NgIf` or `NgSwitch`.
 - CSS: try to avoid using `::ng-deep`.
 Find a better way to handle CSS styling.